yiays/ConfessionBot/README.md

 ## Contributing
 ### Translation
 I have built a website which makes it easier to translate my projects, including ConfessionBot.
+[Babel Translator](https://translate.yiays.com).

 ### Code contribution
 ConfessionBot is written in Python with the help of the disnake API wrapper (like discord.py).
 Refer to the [Project roadmap](https://github.com/yiays/ConfessionBot-2.0/projects/1) for future features we'd like to implement.
 All contributions are welcome and support can be given in the [Discord server](https://discord.gg/wfKx24kDUR).

 ### Design